 Director, Wild ReSearch (2013)

 Clive is an award-winning author, journalist and authority on British Life.
 He is Editor-at-Large of Country Life, a magazine that he has worked on since 1977, being Editor for 13 years.
 He has toured Britain both for Country Life and books such as Landmarks of Britain and Villages of Britain.
 His recent book, An Exuberant Catalogue of Dreams, reveals the Americans who are behind the survival of many of Britain's country houses.
 His debut novel, The Birdcage (2014), was published last summer alongside Strands of History: Northbank Revealed (2014).
 The latter was commissioned by the Northbank BID and explores the identity of the Northbank area.

 Clive is co-founder of the Remember WW1 Campaign which encourages mass participation in events to remember the centenary of the First World War.

 Non Executive Advisor, Wild Search (2013)

 Neil has pursued a career in farming, business and politics.
 A former County Councillor in Northumberland, he was elected as Conservative Member of Parliament for Stroud in 2010.
 He was elected as a member of the Education Select Committee and the Environmental Audit Committee in 2010, and was appointed Chair of the Education Select Committee this June.
-Neil is the co-author, with Edward Wild, of ‘Who Governs the Governors?’
+Neil is the co-author, with Edward Wild, of two Wild ReSearch publications: ‘Who Governs the Governors?’
 (2011) and ‘Stronger Boards, Better Education’ (2012).
-Neil is the Founder and Chair of the All Party Parliamentary Group on Education Governance and Leadership.
+He is the Founder and Chair of the All Party Parliamentary Group on Education Governance and Leadership.
 A committed environmentalist, he led the passage of the private member’s bill which received Royal Assent as the Antarctic Act 2013.
 A graduate of Nottingham University and former lecturer in post war politics, he retains his interests in agriculture although not directly farming, and continues to develop and manage woodlands.